Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. Secret ballots must be held for—

-   1. the election of office bearer members of the Committee;
+   a) the election of office bearer members of the Committee;

    2. the election of candidates for parliamentary elections.